Arts and Culture

 Adopt a segment of Gresham roadway and help keep it clean.
 This program offers individuals and groups a way to make a positive impact on the appearance of the City road system and the community.

-For more information on any of these volunteer opportunities contact Aaron Abrams at 503-618-2482 or Aaron.Abrams@GreshamOregon.gov.
+For more information on any of these volunteer opportunities, or to find out how to get involved, contact Aaron Abrams at 503-618-2482 or Aaron.Abrams@GreshamOregon.gov.